flipacholas/Architecture-of-consoles/articles/dreamcast.md

 {{% inner_markdown %}}
 - A **Sanyo LC86K87**: An 8-bit low power CPU.
-- A **32x48 Monochrome LCD** with four additional icons: Commanded using 196 B of XRAM as frame-buffer.
+- A **32x48 Monochrome LCD** with four additional icons: Commanded using 196 B of XRAM [what's XRAM?] as frame-buffer.
 - **Two serial connectors**: One for IN and the other for OUT.
 - **Six physical buttons**: Used when the VMU is detached from the controller.
 - A **16 KB Mask-ROM**: Stores the BIOS-IPL.
 - **64 KB of Flash**: 32 KB for storing a single program (transferred from the console) and the other 32 KB for keeping Dreamcast's saves.
-- **512 B of RAM**: 256 B are reserved for the system, leaving only 256 B available for the program.
+- **512 B of RAM**: 256 B is reserved for the system, leaving only 256 B available for the program.
 {{% /inner_markdown %}}

 {{< /float_group >}}